vuejs/vueify/README.md

 - Templates and CSS are now non-minified by default.
 To enable minification, run the build with `NODE_ENV=production`.

 - `es6` transforms now uses loose mode and optional runtime by default.
 This means in addition to installing `babel`, you should also install `babel-runtime`.

+- Options for built-in pre-processors can now be configured in `vue.config.js`.

 - `vue-component-compiler` has been merged into `vueify`.
 It is now exposed as `require('vueify').compiler`.